ksu-cs-textbooks/cis400/content/B-git-and-github/10-feature-branches.md

 Depending on your `git` configuration, you may get this error when you `git push` on a local branch that has no remote counterpart (which can happen the first time you push a new branch):

 ```
-fatal: The current branch <brancName> has no upstream branch.
+fatal: The current branch <branchName> has no upstream branch.
 To push the current branch and set the remote as upstream, use

     git push --set-upstream origin <branchName>